hz-b/rayx/docs/src/Introduction/06-Style-Guide.md

 The objective is for header files to provide high-level documentation on API usage, while source files should contain more detailed documentation about implementation specifics.

-## Naming scheme
+## Naming Conventions

 As longer names can contain more than one word, it can help to have a visual divider.
 In the case of Ray-UI we use "camelCase" and "PascalCase".
-When to use what, will be in the next section.
+When to use what, will be explained in the "Classes, Function and Variables" subsection.

 The upper case letter indicates a new word and thus improves readability.
 Every name should be able to stand alone and describe the object, function or variable.
 Something like "int v;" does not achieve this.
 This also means to avoid using abbreviations, besides the most common ones ("val" for "value" or "dx" for a distance over x).